lmullen/lincolnmullen.com/source/index.markdown

 title: About
 ---

-Greetings.
 I am a PhD candidate in the [history department][] at [Brandeis University][] and a historian of religion in early America and the nineteenth century.
+In the fall I will be an assistant professor in the [Department of History and Art History][] at [George Mason University][].
+You can write to me at `lincoln@lincolnmullen.com`.

 #### Research